marymafa/marymafa.github.io/_posts/2017-10-27-random-quotes.md

 Firstly i spent minutes trying to understand the project.
 I forced myself to know what am  building and how will my quote  look like or be.
 After i made sure that my quotes works following the instructions.
 And  i  tested my code  to see if user click a button it will show quote and it was working.
 And went through design thinking to perform creativity in design.

 ### I decided to :
--create a button for new quotes,
--and also for tweeter.
+-create a button for new quotes,  and also for tweeter.

 -Use math.floor and math.random to make sure that when user click  a button for new quotes should show new quotes.